stouffer/EvoGeoModules/manuscript/manuscript.md

 it also provides spatial replication and variability at a scale large enough to capture macro-ecological processes.

-As host-macroparasites interactions are hypothesized to be both ecologically constrained and evolutionary conserved [@comb01], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
+As host-macroparasite interactions are hypothesized to be both ecologically constrained and evolutionary conserved [@comb01], the congruence observed at the continental level sets the baseline for what would be expected in local communities.
 Of course, if ecological mechanisms reduce coevolutionary signal,